July 27, 2023 New York Giants Training Camp Report - Big Blue Interactive

 - WR Collin Johnson stood out with a deep, back-shoulder catch from QB Tyrod Taylor against CB Darren Evans.

-- CB Deontae Banks knocked away a pass late in practice before CB Amani Oruwariye intercepted another pass.
+- CB Deonte Banks knocked away a pass late in practice before CB Amani Oruwariye intercepted another pass.

 HEAD COACH BRIAN DABOLL…